Quiirex/Project-Aurora-2.0/README.md

 Discord.NET 2.1.1 or above required to run.

-Also make sure you have your bot set up.
+Also make sure you have your bot "base" set up in discord.

 Packages not included.